OmarSuarezDoro/Crystals-Kyber-OOP-CC/README.md

 This component has two main methods, `GenerateDistributionMatrix` and `CBD_`.

-The `GenerateDistributionMatrix` is used to generate a matrix of 1 column using the CBD:
+The `GenerateDistributionMatrix` is used to generate a matrix of k x 1 dimention using the CBD:
 ```c++
 std::pair<Matrix<Polynomial<int>>, int> SamplingUnit::GenerateDistribuitionMatrix(const Bytes& sigma, int eta, int N) {
   Matrix<Polynomial<int>> result_matrix(k_, 1, n_);